wenxinmmb/CGRendering/README.md

 # CS148
-all the projects that I have done during my study at Stanford in 2017 Summer
+All the projects that I have done during my study at Stanford in 2017 Summer